message from the Artistic Director

 And we still look to jazz for inspiration and strength, we look to it for our score, for our philosophies.
 I recently heard Wynton Marsalis speaking about the rhythm section of a jazz ensemble- and how they all have to work together to agree on time, vibe, sound, to support one another even if they disagree, they have to listen and hold everything together.

-So, on this day in September, when we hide our expressions and mishear one another through masks of fabric, of opinions, of social media, we want to connect to you and be honest with you with our bodies, words and spirits.
+So, on this day, when we hide our expressions and mishear one another through masks of fabric, of opinions, of social media, we want to connect to you and be honest with you with our bodies, words and spirits.
 Our performances may be virtual, they may be live, no doubt the ground will be shaky, but one step at a time, we will try to be your rhythm section.

 I feel in my bones that we can count on jazz to be there, I encourage you to listen to some, to soothe your soul, trust me, it helps.